Madison River Fishing

 Lower Madison River

-The Lower Madison branches away from Warm Spring’s access toward Three Forks.
-This section can get warm during the summer but some larger trout may remain in the lower part of this river section.
 The best fishing in the Lower Madison River occurs from February to early July, and from mid-September until December.
 Winter fishing is good here as long as the wind is not too cold for anglers.
-For best fishing results, fish the massive weed beds, and around the depressions and channels.
-Try to fish subsurface with crayfish or streamer patterns.
+For best fishing results, target the edges of massive weed beds, and around the depressions and channels.
+Nymphing and fishing streamers subsurface with crayfish or streamer patterns is most productive.

-Madison River Fish:
+Madison River Fish Species